abbreviatedman/the-books-of-everyone/scrape/notes.md

 - Remove Past Quentin if he's the one from The 4-1-1.
 - Add the actor for S5's past Quentin.
 - Change "Nameless' Sister" to "The Sister".
-- Make sure Iris is credited in S3 and S4.

 ### Later